jimexist/surya-rs/README.md

           a value between 0.0 and 1.0 to filter out bbox with low heatmap density [default: 0.6] --bbox-area-threshold <BBOX_AREA_THRESHOLD>
-          a pixel threshold to filter out small area bbox [default: 10] --polygons
+          a pixel threshold to filter out small area bbox [default: 10] --recognition-batch-size <RECOGNITION_BATCH_SIZE>
+          recognition batch size, if not supplied defaults to 8 on CPU and 256 on GPU --recognition-model-repo <RECOGNITION_MODEL_REPO>
+          recognition model's hugging face repo [default: vikp/surya_rec] --output-dir <OUTPUT_DIR>
+          output directory, under which the input image will be generating a subdirectory [default: ./surya_output] --polygons
           whether to output polygons json file
       --image